BlackOpsOne/Cheating-PSA/pages/waw/Stealth-Cheating.md

 | `jump_stepSize`              |                                The max you can step up to the top of a jump arc or platform.                                |

 ## No Printing
-No printing refers to setting the dvar `cl_noprint` to `1`, this removes any on screen messages such as god mode toggle states.
+No printing refers to setting the Dvar `cl_noprint` to `1`, this removes any on screen messages such as god mode toggle states.

 > [!CAUTION]
 > This makes it impossible to know if someone is using God Mode, Demi God Mode, or No Target.